MikeBoguszewski/wheres-waldo/README.md

 - **Node.js** and **Express** - Backend setup to manage API requests and responses.
 The **client** and **API** are both within the same repository.

 ## What I Learned
+I learned how to build a full stack application utilizing both the server and the client.
 This project taught me:
 - How to use **MongoDB** to manage and query spatial data for the game.
 - Building backend APIs with **Node.js** and integrating them with a frontend.